 Skip to main content

 Holidays are an exciting time of year, but it can also be overwhelming.
-Being more social at this time of year is generally a given, and for someone trying to stay smokefree, it can be a challenging time.
+Being more social during the holiday season is generally a given, and for someone trying to stay quit, it can be a challenging time.

-In fact, being around friends who smoke and parties/nights out are two very common smoking triggers.
-So if you’ve recently stopped smoking, the approaching parties or festivities can be a daunting prospect… if you don’t have the right tools to help you stay on the smoke free bandwagon.
+In fact, being around friends or family who smoke or vape, and parties/nights out, are two very common triggers.
+So if you’ve recently stopped smoking or vaping, the upcoming parties or festivities can be a daunting prospect… if you don’t have the right tools to help you stay on the bandwagon.
 That’s where we come in!

-Although it can sometimes be challenging to avoid slip-ups in a social setting, particularly if alcohol is involved, there are some things you can do to give yourself a fighting chance.
+Although it can sometimes be challenging to resist smoking or vaping in a social setting, particularly if alcohol is involved, there are some things you can do to give yourself a fighting chance.

 Here are our top tips:

 • Excuse yourself and go to the bathroom if necessary.
-Removing yourself temporarily from the situation when a craving hits can be effective, as you’re taking yourself out of a risky situation and giving yourself a few minutes for the urge to pass.
+Removing yourself for a little while from the situation when a craving hits can help, as you’re taking yourself out of a risky situation and giving yourself a few minutes for the urge to pass.

 • Give yourself permission to go home early if it’s getting too tough.

 • Be wary of the “just one” thought.
-It can lead to full-time smoking again, and non-smokers don’t need “just one” anyway.
+It can lead to full-time smoking or vaping again, and people who don’t smoke or vape don’t need “just one” anyway.

 • Take small steps at first.
-Try meeting friends at smokefree venues such as the movies or a restaurant.
+Try meeting friends at venues such as the movies or a restaurant (it's good to know that wherever smoking is prohibited, so is vaping).

-• If possible, avoid your smoking friends for the first few days or weeks of quitting.
+• Many people choose to limit the time they spend with friends who smoke or vape for the first few days or weeks of quitting.

 Staying quit